 - The Coastal Arts Center: This 10,000-square-foot art center features art galleries displaying local and regional artwork, and you can take a class in glass blowing, pottery, painting, and more to learn how to create your own masterpiece, too!

-- Fort Morgan Historic Site: Fort Morgan, which is located west of Orange Beach, was built between 1819 and 1833.
+- Fort Morgan Historic Site: Fort Morgan, which is located west of town, was built between 1819 and 1833.
 It stands guard where the Bon-Secour Bay meets the Gulf of Mexico.
 The fort played a significant role in the Battle of Mobile Bay in August 1864 and was used intermittently through the Spanish American War, World War I, and World War II.
 Stop by to enjoy the history, then relax on the beach or break out your fishing pole.